buildkite-plugins/argocd-deployment-buildkite-plugin/README.md

 # ArgoCD Deployment Buildkite Plugin

-:argocd: A Buildkite plugin for deploying and rolling back ArgoCD applications with comprehensive health monitoring, log collection, and notification capabilities.
+A Buildkite plugin for deploying and rolling back ArgoCD applications with comprehensive health monitoring, log collection, and notification capabilities.

 ## Prerequisites